-Efforts have also been devoted to drawing deeper connections among the three model families. \citep{bai2018trellis} studies the underlying relationship between RNNs and ConvNets, proposing the trellis network that provably combines the benefits of both families. \citep{dehghani2018universal} introduces the recurrently-stacked universal transformer and shows its effectiveness on textual understanding and generation. \paragraph{Memory-efficient Deep Networks.} An important factor that limits the development of high-capacity networks is limited memory on hardware devices used for training.
-To address this issue, \citep{chen2016training} proposes gradient checkpointing that reduces an $L$-layer network's memory requirement to $O(\sqrt{L})$ at the cost of extra forward passes (i.e., extra computations).
-Alternatively, \citep{gomez2017reversible} proposes RevNet, where each layer's activations can be reconstructed from the next layer to relax the memory cost.
-In contrast, DEQs reduce memory consumption to a \emph{constant} (i.e., independent of network ``depth'') by directly differentiating through the equilibrium point and thus circumventing the construction and maintenance of ``layers''. \paragraph{Continuous View of Deep Networks.} Some prior works have studied continuous views of deep networks. \citep{scellier2017equilibrium} proposes a biologically inspired equilibrium propagation framework for an energy-based model whose prediction is the fixed-point of the energy dynamics at its local minimum. \citep{haber2017stable,chen2018neural} model deep ResNets by black-box ODE solvers in forward and backward passes (as if the network has smaller ``layer steps'') given the start- and end-points of a dynamical system.
-For deep sequence models, \citep{simard1989fixed,miller2018recurrent} consider the RNN as a dynamical system and investigate its stability properties.
+Efforts have also been devoted to drawing deeper connections among the three model families.
+Bai et al.~\cite{bai2018trellis} study the underlying relationship between RNNs and ConvNets, unifying these in the Trellis Network, which combines the benefits of both families.
+Dehghani et al.~\cite{dehghani2018universal} introduce a recurrently-stacked universal transformer and demonstrate its effectiveness on text understanding and generation.